 Because exposure to sun varies by region, many experts recommend that pregnant women take vitamin D supplements to ensure they are receiving enough.
 A number of studies have shown that vitamin D supplements may contribute to higher birth-weight babies and reduce the rate of some complications in newborns, including calcium deficiency.

 Vitamin D also has other benefits.
 Newer research has shown that levels of vitamin D “skyrocket” in early pregnancy, reaching levels that would be toxic in a non-pregnant person.
-Researchers believe this is because vitamin D plays an important role in regulating the immune systems of both the mother and her developing baby.
+Researchers believe this is because vitamin D plays an important role in regulating the immune systems.
+Both for the mother and her developing baby.

 Pregnant and breastfeeding women should get a total of 600 IU of vitamin D every day.
 A typical daily prenatal vitamin offers about 400 IU.
 Good food sources of vitamin D include fortified milk, fatty fish like salmon, and egg yolks.

 Vitamin K and Pregnancy

 Although not as well known as vitamin D, research also shows that vitamin K is important during pregnancy to help maintain healthy calcium levels.
 Vitamin K works closely with vitamin D to help transfer calcium into the bones.
 It also increases the activity of a protein called osteocalcin, which makes it possible for the bones to absorb calcium.

 Deficiencies in vitamin K have been linked to osteoporosis and “hardening” of the arteries, or arterial calcification.
 Other studies have suggested that daily intake of 800 IU of vitamin D combined with 45 mcg of vitamin K and 1,300 mg of calcium can reduce the lifetime risk of bone fracture.
 This is by as much as 25 percent.